lharries/harries.co/content/blog/credit-cards/index.md

 This credit check will analyse your credit report—a history of all your previous borrowings and repayments—and determine if they should offer you a loan and on what terms.

 **If you are young, you'll likely be outright rejected for having no credit history.** It happened to me and most of my friends.
 It's pretty easy to fix, but it can take a long time to work (1-2 years).
 You will want to fix it as soon as possible.
 Give your future self optionality.
-Below are the steps I, and several of my friends, have followed to fix it:
+Below are the steps to fix it.

+_This guide is for people in the UK.
+I don't think it will translate to other countries._

 ## How to improve your credit score?
 1. **[Get on the electoral roll](https://www.gov.uk/electoral-register)** and make it public.